LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

     - 1 = incremental update (default)
     - 0 = Full update
   @MaxObjects INT
-    - Default = 20000
+    - Default = 100000
-    - This parameter has no longer any impact,
+    - if UpdateTypeID = 0 then this parameter must be set if there are more than 100000 objects in the objecttype
   @WithObjectHistory BIT
     - Default = 0 (No)
     - set to 1 to include updating the object history